Model Context Protocol: The Open Standard for AI Integrations

 Category 1: Basics & Concepts

-The Model Context Protocol solves a fundamental problem in AI integration.
-Understand the core concepts before implementing your first MCP connection.
+The Model Context Protocol tackles a fundamental problem in AI integration.
+Get to grips with the core concepts before you build your first MCP connection.

 1.1.
 What is the Model Context Protocol and what problem does it solve?

-Short answer: MCP is an open standard by Anthropic that connects AI applications to external data sources, tools, and APIs via a unified protocol – thereby solving the M-by-N problem of fragmented integrations .
+Short answer: MCP is an open standard from Anthropic that connects AI applications to external data sources, tools and APIs through a single, unified protocol – solving the M-by-N problem of fragmented integrations .

 Detailed explanation:

-Without MCP, every AI application (Claude, ChatGPT, Cursor, etc.) has to build its own integration for every data source (GitHub, Slack, databases, etc.).
-With M applications and N data sources, this results in M x N individual connections – an enormous effort that scales poorly .
+Without MCP, every AI application (Claude, ChatGPT, Cursor and so on) has to build its own integration for every data source (GitHub, Slack, databases and the rest).
+With M applications and N data sources, that adds up to M × N separate connections – a huge effort that scales badly .

-MCP reduces this problem to M + N: Each AI application implements the MCP client once, and each data source implements the MCP server once.
-Afterwards, all clients can communicate with all servers .
+MCP brings this down to M + N: each AI application implements the MCP client once, and each data source implements the MCP server once.
+From then on, every client can talk to every server .

-Concrete use cases from the MCP documentation: connecting Google Calendar and Notion with an AI, converting Figma designs directly into web applications, querying enterprise databases using natural language, or creating 3D designs in Blender via AI .
+Real-world use cases from the MCP documentation include connecting Google Calendar and Notion to an AI, turning Figma designs straight into web applications, querying enterprise databases in plain language, and creating 3D designs in Blender through AI .

-MCP is to AI applications what HTTP is to websites: a common protocol that ensures different systems can communicate with each other without needing to know each other in detail.
+MCP is to AI applications what HTTP is to websites: a shared protocol that lets different systems communicate without needing to know each other's internals.

 1.2.
 How does MCP differ from classic API integrations?

-Short answer: Classic APIs are static and task-specific; MCP offers dynamic discovery, standardised capability negotiation, and stateful sessions within a unified protocol .
+Short answer: Classic APIs are static and purpose-built; MCP adds dynamic discovery, standardised capability negotiation and stateful sessions within a single, unified protocol .

 Detailed explanation: